-- 4. Use \blacktriangle or \triangledown to choose amount of shift desired. - 5.
-Press the [MENU/ESC] key to close the window.
+- 4. Use ▲ or ▼ to choose amount of shift desired. - 5.
+Press the [MENU/ESC] key to close the menu.

 Note: The picture may not be displayed if the amount of shift is greater than actual depth.

 Adjusting the gain

 The [GAIN] key adjusts the sensitivity of the receiver.
 Generally, use a higher gain setting for greater depths and a lower setting for shallower waters.